 A model from the dance community for these kinds of programs can be found on the Dance page.

 The fitness component of live music and dance has been established, even now scientifically.
-My past career is health science with an MS in Biophysics.
-I have a resident Physical Therapist, my wife, and it is her career that kept me in the health sciences when I went into IT to build our retirement.
+My past career is health science research and teaching with an MS in Biophysics.

 More information on the fitness benefits can be found on the Dance, Drum and Fitness pages as well as blog posts.
 The Search menu provides keyword searching of this site.